fabragaMS/ADPE2E/Lab/Lab4/Lab4.md

 ADPDatabricks-*suffix*	     |Databricks Workspace

 ## Create NYCImages and NYCImageMetadata Containers in Azure Blob Storage
 In this section you will create a container in your SynapseDataLake that will be used as a repository for the NYC image files.
-You will copy 30 files from the MDWResources Storage Account into your NYCTaxiData container.
+You will copy 30 files from the MDWResources Storage Account into your NYCImages container.

 ![](./Media/Lab4-Image02.png)